Ah... so you don't sell odd shaped pancakes then?

 When I was contemplating a name for my business I read no end of articles that told me that the business name should reflect the product I was selling.
 Which was a really creativity-destroying thing to read.
 I mean, how do you make 'greetings cards' in any business name sound cool or exciting?!
 Thankfully this archaic advice, based on some now defunct SEO 'logic' no doubt, seems to have fallen out of favour, and articles on start-up business names generally give much more sound advice these days.
 Not that I listened back in 2011 anyway!
 Although the online card companies that I had already heard of, such as Moonpig and Funky Pigeon were not the business models I was looking to emulate, I knew from their success that the public was generally open to weird sounding names, especially so from arty farty, creative types!

 Anyhoo, the titular character of the book has quote flowery phraseology, and uses the word 'pancake' several times to describe various objects/feelings throughout the book.
 As such, we have phrases like "an inexorable pancake" "a contrary pancake" a "difficult pancake" and, my favourite "a most curious pancake".
 And there was my Eureka moment!
 The quirky curiousness of the things I was intending to fill the store with really seemed to fit the phrase "a most curious pancake" and thus we were born!
-It certainly helped to cement the decision that pancakes are my favourite round food (perhaps joint favourite with pizza!).
+In the interest of full disclosure, I have to say that pancakes are also my number one favourite round food (perhaps joint favourite with pizza!).